edgedb/easy-edgedb/README.md

   SELECT fight(fighters.0, fighters.1);
 ```

-That's not bad, but if we wanted to, we could also give names to the items in the tuple instead of using `.0` and `.1`.
-It looks like this:
+That's not bad, but there is a way to make it clearer: we can give names to the items in the tuple instead of using `.0` and `.1`.
+It looks like a regular computable, using `:=`:

 ```
 WITH fighters := (